-While the SCHA on a multilayer Gaussian stretcher manifold performs exceptionally well on ionic systems and solves many issues of the standard SCHA, like molecular rotations, delocalization, and tunneling, its applicability in the electronic problem has to be proven.
+While the \name performs exceptionally well on ionic systems and solves many issues of the SCHA, like molecular rotations, delocalization, and tunneling, its applicability in the electronic problem has to be proven.
 Electronic correlated wavefunctions are strongly non-Gaussian, with cusps in the overlap between different electrons and electron-ion due to the divergence of the Coulomb potential\cite{kato1957eigenfunctions}.
-While some of the problems could be accounted for with the use of pseudo-potential like done in mean-field approaches with plane-wave basis set, in this section, we benchmark the expressibility of the transformed wavefunction on the hydrogen atom, a prototypical system with an electron-ion cusp that is highly challenging to all methods that do not explicitly account for the cusp in the wave-function (as it occurs in plane-wave codes).
+While some of the problems could be accounted for with the use of pseudo-potentials, like done in mean-field approaches with a plane-wave basis set, in this section, we benchmark the expressibility of the transformed wavefunction on the hydrogen atom, a prototypical system with an electron-ion cusp that is highly challenging to all methods that do not explicitly account for the cusp in the wave-function (as it occurs in plane-wave codes).

 We constrain the wavefunction for the hydrogen atom potential with a fully rotational symmetry group centered around the origin and the potential $V(r) = - 1/r$, as discussed in \secname~\ref{sec:neural:network}.
 We solve the system by progressively increasing the number of layers of the Gaussian stretchers.
 Thanks to the spherical symmetry constraints, each layer has only 2 degrees of freedom ($\zeta$ is free, $\Gamma$ is proportional to the identity matrix, and $\bQcal = 0$).
 The final wave functions and energies are reported in \figurename~\ref{fig:hydrogen:atom}.